As an Amazon Associate I earn from qualifying purchases.

 What is the best glass baby bottle on the market?
 Let’s find out!

-Here are the baby bottles I will be reviewing:
+Here are the glass baby bottles I will be reviewing:

 Some mothers are hesitant to purchase glass baby bottles because they’re heavier and more cumbersome than plastic bottles.
 Mothers are also afraid that they may break.
 Glass bottles today have shockproof designs and silicone sleeves that protect them if they drop.